+Link prediction.
 Our work is related with link prediction, which is one of the core tasks in social networks.
-Existing work on link prediction can be broadly grouped into two categories based on the learning methods employed: unsupervised link prediction and supervised link prediction.
-Unsupervised link predictions usually assign scores to potential links based on the intuition - the more similar the pair of users are, the more likely they are linked.
-Various similarity measures of users are considered, such as the preferential attachment [21], and the Katz measure [12].
-A survey of unsupervised link prediction can be found in [17].
-Recently, [18] designs a flow based method for link prediction.
+Existing work on link prediction can be broadly grouped into 5:22 T. Lou et al.

+two categories based on the learning methods employed: unsupervised link prediction and supervised link prediction.
+Unsupervised link predictions usually assign scores to potential links based on the intuition that the more similar the pair of users are, the more likely they are linked.
+Various similarity measures of users are considered, such as preferential attachment [Newman 2001], and the Katz measure [Katz 1953].
+Lichtenwalter et al. [2010] present a flow-based method for link prediction.
+A survey of unsupervised link prediction can be found in Liben-Nowell and Kleinberg [2007].

-There are also a number of works which employ supervised approaches to predict links in social networks, such as [28, 18, 2, 16].
-Backstrom et al. [2] propose a supervised random walk algorithm to estimate the strength of social links.
-Leskovec et al. [16] employ a logistic regression model to predict positive and negative links in online social networks.
+There are also a number of works which employ supervised approaches to predict links in social networks, such as Wang et al. [2007], Lichtenwalter et al. [2010], Backstrom and Leskovec [2011], and Leskovec et al. [2010].
+Backstrom and Leskovec [2011] propose a supervised random walk algorithm to estimate the strength of social links.
+Leskovec et al. [2010] employ a logistic regression model to predict positive and negative links in online social networks.
 The main differences between existing work on link prediction and our work are about two aspects.
-First, existing work handles undirected social networks, while we address the directed nature of the Twitter network and predict a directed link between a pair of users given an existing link in the another direction.
-Secondly, most existing models for link prediction are static.
+First, existing work handles undirected social networks, while we address the directed nature of the Twitter network and predict a directed link between a pair of users given an existing link in another direction.
+Second, most existing models for link prediction are static.
 In contrast, our model is dynamic and learned from the evolution of the Twitter network.
-Moreover, we combine social theories (such as homophily and structural balance theory) into a semi-supervised learning model.
+Moreover, we combine social theories (such as homophily and structural balance theory) into a semisupervised learning model.